felixge/node-gently/Readme.md

 ## Purpose

-A node.js module that helps with mocking and behavior verification.
+A node.js module that helps with stubbing and behavior verification.
+It allows you to test the most remote and nested corners of your code while keeping being fully unobtrusive.

 ## Features

-* Overwrite and mock individual object functions
+* Overwrite and stub individual object functions
 * Verify that all expected calls have been made in the expected order
-* Restore mocked functions to their original behavior
+* Restore stubbed functions to their original behavior
 * Detect object / class names from obj.constructor.name and obj.toString()

 ## Installation